Jeff Fraser: The Tsaina Lodge

 The Tsaina Lodge is located in Valdez, Alaska.
-It was a famous stopping point for truckers in the 1940s and also those trekking Alaska's Thompson Pass.
-In March 2012, the famous lodge reopened after it was purchased and restored by Fraser and his family.
+It was a stopping point for truckers in the 1940s and also those trekking Alaska's Thompson Pass.
+In March 2012, the lodge reopened after it was purchased and restored by Fraser and his family.
 Before rebuilding the lodge, Fraser photographed the original structure and saved memorabilia to include in the rebuilding process.
 Some of the lodge's interior woodwork was also repurposed and used to create the new bar.

 ESPN stated that the lodge is considered by many as the birthplace of free skiing in Alaska, which is now home to many events such as the Freeride World Tour.
 Tsaina Lodge is known for more than just winter sports; it is also recognized for fishing, offering heli-fishing around Valdez's Thompson Pass.

-After the reopening, Outside magazine announced the lodge was the runner up as the "Best New Adventure Lodge" in the global award, losing out to the winner The Singular in Patagonia, Chile.
+After the reopening, Outside magazine announced the lodge was the runner up as the "Best New Adventure Lodge".